TerminalAddict/ta.com-website/_posts/2019-02-25-Web-Development-and-Validation.md

 Got some cool tools you use?
 Drop me a comment and let me know.

-[^1]: The HTML Validator extnesion has started causing an error in the console: Unchecked runtime.lastError: The message port closed before a response was received.
+[^1]: The HTML Validator extension has started causing an error in the console: Unchecked runtime.lastError: The message port closed before a response was received.
 [^2]: Some of my "paid" work is terrible !
 The customers don't seem to value validation, and therefore won't pay for my time to work through errors in their web apps (read: Wordpress installs).
 [^3]: I use [Google Chrome - Workbox](https://github.com/GoogleChrome/workbox){: target="_blank"} as my ServiceWorker, you can read through my source to see how I use it.